 By Hamid Ould Ahmed and Lamine Chikhi

-On Monday, Bouteflika, who is 82, in poor health and facing weeks of mass demonstrations against his 20 year rule, had said he would quit before the end of his term on April 28.
+On Monday, Bouteflika, who was in power for 20 years, had said he would quit before the end of his term on April 28.

 This story has not been edited by Firstpost staff and is generated by auto-feed.